ez4s1mple1943/2023/UCMS.md

 Loophole recurrence：

-`/ucms/str/index.php`    There is no filter and not using htmlspecialchars.
+`/ucms/str/index.php`    There is no filter and htmlspecialchars.

 ```
 <?php